Proof of Immunization Policy

 In accordance with Louisiana Revised Statute 17:170, institutions of higher learning must require proof of immunization for enrollment and are required to maintain a record of immunizations for students.

-Measles: Students born after 1956 must provide proof of two doses of measles vaccine.
+Measles: Students born after 1956 must provide proof of two (2) doses of measles vaccine:

 - A history of physician-diagnosed measles is acceptable for establishing immunity, but must be documented by the diagnosing physician.
 Additionally, laboratory evidence of measles immunity prior to entry is acceptable.

-Mumps and Rubella: All students must show proof of vaccination against mumps and rubella.
+Mumps and Rubella: All students must provide proof of two (2) vaccinations against mumps and rubella.

-- Documentation of immunity by a serologic test is also acceptable.
+- Documentation of immunity by serologic test is also acceptable.

-- Students can be considered to have completed a primary series earlier in life, unless they state otherwise.
+- Students can be considered to have completed a primary series earlier in life, unless stated otherwise.

-Meningococcal: All students must show proof of two doses of meningococcal conjugate vaccination separated by at least eight weeks.
+Meningococcal: All students must provide proof of two doses of meningococcal conjugate vaccination separated by at lease eight weeks.

 The Proof of Immunization Compliance form or a copy of immunization records is required of all applicants new to McNeese.
 Applicants may request an exemption from the immunization requirements by signing the Waiver of Vaccination and Release from Responsibility section on the Proof of Immunization Compliance form and agreeing to leave campus in the event of an outbreak until the outbreak is over or proof of immunization is provided.